harsh-99/PyTorch-Tutorials/README.md

 # PyTorch-Tutorials
 This repository contains notebooks to learn Pytorch step by step.
 All are written in jupyter notebook so that one can tweak the code and check the results for the same.
+I assume that reader have basic understanding of Machine learning and deep learning.
 ### Content
 * <a href = "https://github.com/harsh-99/PyTorch-Tutorials/blob/master/Basic%20and%20Linear%20Regression.ipynb">Basic and Linear Regression</a> - Tensors, tensors to numpy and vice versa, training a normal linear regression model
 * <a href= "https://github.com/harsh-99/PyTorch-Tutorials/blob/master/Logistic%20regression%20and%20Neural%20Network%20Pratise.ipynb"> Logistic regression and Neural Network </a> - Help you load a dataset, Basic architecture of writing a neural network, build a logistic regression model and neural network.